Reading Time: 17 minutes

 Nearby City: Oakridge, Oregon

-Trillium Lake : Clackamas County
+Trillium Lake: Clackamas County

 Best time to visit: Summer and Fall

-Activities can be performed: Fishing, Swimming, Mountain Biking, Walking Trails, Hiking (2-3 miles), Interpretive Programs, Camping, Bird Watching, Kayaking, Stargazing, Boating (motorized & non-motorized), Canoeing, Historic & Cultural Sites, and Photography.
+Activities: Fishing, Swimming, Mountain Biking, Walking Trails, Hiking (2-3 miles), Interpretive Programs, Camping, Bird Watching, Kayaking, Stargazing, Boating (motorized & non-motorized), Canoeing, Historic & Cultural Sites, and Photography.

 Google Map Link: https://goo.gl/maps/tSBFMJq5W3nTXao86